 Finely chop the odori and put them in the bottom of a casserole with abundant olive oil, place the meat on top add salt and pepper and set the flame to medium.
 Add a ladle of warm broth and cover.
 When the broth begins to bubble, flip the meat, lower the flame and cover.
 Check periodically to turn the meat and make sure the pan doesn't dry out (add more broth if necessary).
 Let the meat cook for about 3 hours until it's falling-apart tender and a rich, dark sauce has formed in the bottom of the pan.

-Sunday lunch
+Piero's Sunday lunch

-recipe of the

-(Pietro Dogolini), ready for
+recipe ready for

 by on their way down

-down or up the mountain.
+or up the mountain.